Quitting Isn’t a Sacrifice

 You’re giving yourself:

-And the longer you stay alcohol-free, the more they compound.
+And the longer you stay alcohol-free, the more they stack, turning into lasting momentum.

-You Don’t Need to Hit Rock Bottom to Want Better Fuel
+You Don’t Need Rock Bottom to Want Better Fuel

-You don’t need a crisis to justify quitting.
+You don’t need a dramatic crisis to justify quitting.

 You just need clarity.

-Your body responds quickly when you stop poisoning it.
+Your body and brain respond quickly when you stop poisoning them.

 It’s not about perfection.
 It’s about inputs.

-And once you stop pouring in sludge, your system finally gets the chance to run clean — the way it was built to.
+And once you stop pouring in sludge, your system finally gets the chance to run the way it was built to: clean, steady, and strong.

 — Brent